Ami Clarke: on setting up artist run spaces

 - UnLtd which is the leading provider of support to social entrepreneurs in the UK

-- Local authorities – important contacts at local level.
+- Local authorities – important contacts at a local level.
 Introduce your project to your local Council representatives, there may already be schemes they run that might help you.

 Additional ways of distributing Artists’ works, on and offline.

 In this post-digital age, digital technology is no longer a revolutionary phenomenon but a normal part of everyday life.
 The mutation of music and film into bits and bytes, downloads and streams is now taken for granted.
 For the world of book and magazine publishing however, this transformation has only just begun.
 Still, the vision of this transformation is far from new.
-For more than century now, avant-garde artists, activists and technologists have been anticipating the development of networked and electronic publishing.
+For more than a century now, avant-garde artists, activists and technologists have been anticipating the development of networked and electronic publishing.
 Although in hindsight the reports of the death of paper were greatly exaggerated, electronic publishing has now certainly become a reality.
 How will the analog and the digital coexist in the post-digital age of publishing?
 How will they transition, mix and cross over?
 In this book, Alessandro Ludovico re-reads the history of the avant-garde arts as a prehistory of cutting through the so-called dichotomy between paper and electronics.
 Ludovico is the editor and publisher of Neural, a magazine for critical digital culture and media arts.
 For more than twenty years now, he has been working at the cutting edge (and the outer fringes) of both print publishing and politically engaged digital art.